rdhaliwal/rdhaliwal-blog/pages/about/cv.md

 - Strong delivery track record using agile & lean practices
 - Dynamic and motivated self starter, with the proven ability to meet set objectives and seek out 'better way to achieve tasks' within a position
 - Loves collaborating with designers to create scalable design experiences, that are also inclusive and accessible
+- Constantly finding ways to collaborate with other teams to reuse and scale code in ways that benefits both teams and the company in general.

 ## Qualification Summary

-- Developer with a total of 8 years experience, in both frontend and backend development.
-More experienced in frontend, but have experience with both the design side of things, as well as backend engineering.
+- Senior Developer and Tech Lead with a total of 10 years experience, in both frontend and backend development.
+More seasoned in frontend development, but have experience with the UX/UI design side of things, as well as backend engineering and architectures.
-- Understanding of the following broad technologies: React, ES6, GraphQL, Redux, NodesJS, PostCSS, Sass, Ruby/Rails, React Native, iOS, Kubernetes, Datadog, AWS.
+- Understanding of the following broad technologies: React, ES6, GraphQL, Redux, NodesJS, PostCSS, Sass, Ruby/Rails, Python, Lambdas, React Native, iOS, Kubernetes, Datadog, AWS.
 - Experience on both large and small scale commercial applications, from research and ideation all the way to release, then continuously delivering, iterating and refining solutions.
 - End to end understanding of a digital eCommerce sites, with experience in SEO, Adwords, A/B Testing, Analytics and User Testing.
+- Experience in sonography and medical apps, including conforming to HIPAA privacy standards and DICOM file interpretation.

 ---